 Lentils are a legume that are a good source of plant-based protein and fiber.
 The protein and fiber in this food are a winning combination that helps stabilize blood sugar levels, which can help increase mental clarity and focus.
 These beans are also pretty budget-friendly and do not take a long time to cook like many other dried beans.

 This is just a brief overview of the nutrients in these Brain Fog Lentil Brownies.
 Joy Bauer shares ALL the details and research in Simple Food Remedies 🙂

-Pop one of these brownies into your lunch to enjoy before heading into your afternoon, and hopefully your attitude and mental focus will be at their best.
+Pop one of these special brownies into your lunch to enjoy the taste, and the added benefits before heading into your afternoon, and hopefully your attitude and mental focus will be at their best.

 Lift your brain fog with these lentil brownies.
 Lentils, coffee and cocoa powder are power foods that will help increase your mental clarity!